bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/process-editor.rst

 ^^^^^

 Inscribe process:
-   Opens the configuration editor of the process.
+   Opens the :ref:`process-properties` editor of the process.

 Open data class:
    Opens the :ref:`data-class-editor` of the process.